-It has now been almost a year since the pandemic’s arrival.
+It has now been over a year since the pandemic’s arrival.
 The daily lives of ordinary people have been turned upside down.
 The NHS and key workers have had to deal with unprecedented demand and have risked their own health.
 Working from home has become normal for many employees.
-A part of the workforce continues to be furloughed and this might be the case until the end of April 2021 and possibly beyond.
+A part of the workforce continues to be furloughed and this might be the case until the end of September.

 Employers must play a vital role in supporting the mental health of their workforce, by prioritising and promoting a positive wellbeing culture.
 This factsheet will help you understand how mental health has been impacted, and lay out some guiding principles to enable your business to support employees.

 Four guiding principles for prioritising employee mental health